 Krishnamacharya’s famously strict teaching style garnered increasing attention, and his brother-in-law B. K. S. Iyengar soon came under his tutelage, aged 16.
 Iyengar’s own talent and teaching abilities prospered.
 After years of success as a guru in India, Iyengar started visiting the US in 1956 and soon travelled globally to teach.

 Iyengar yoga is a style in its own right, with a strict focus on alignment to help the body correctly achieve and advance different poses.
-In his influential text Light on Yoga, published in 1966, he defines hatha yoga as ‘the way towards realisation through rigorous discipline’ and as a man who continued practicing yoga hit his 90s, it is safe to say that its effects were beneficial.
+In his influential text Light on Yoga, published in 1966, he defines hatha yoga as ‘the way towards realisation through rigorous discipline’ and as a man who continued practising yoga hit his 90s, it is safe to say that its effects were beneficial.

 His influence on how modern yoga came to develop cannot be understated and its appeal soon started to develop.
 His book includes an extensive breakdown of hundreds of poses, and is widely regarded as an essential addition to any serious yogi’s shelf.